 NOT EATING: The most common medical emergency for rabbits, guinea pigs, and chinchillas is anorexia: not eating for over 24-hours.
 This urgent condition is considered even more serious if the pet is also not defecating.
 Usually, this is accompanied by lethargy, sedentary behavior, and sometimes a noticeably distended abdomen.
-These animals require urgent medical care and should be seen after hours at the AMC.
+These animals require urgent medical care and should be seen after hours at VEG.

 It is our recommendation that owners do not force feed these animals or give any sort of over-the-counter medication.
 Force feeding an animal without knowing why they stopped eating can be dangerous.

 We do not recommend giving pineapple juice or any sort of fruit in order to “treat hairballs” (as seen on the internet) or entice them to eat a sweet under the assumption that eating something sweet is better than nothing.
 Sugary foods are disruptive to the stomach and intestinal flora in healthy herbivores.
 Giving sugary foods to a sick herbivore is even more harmful, as the gut is already in distress and sugar will compound the problem.